Skip to Content

 Marijuana Charges

-Tampa Marijuana Attorneys
+Tampa Marijuana Attorney

 Defense Against Marijuana Charges in Tampa & Across Florida

+There are several defenses that your attorney may use when representing you against marijuana charges.
 For example, your lawyer may make a motion to suppress illegally obtained evidence to cripple the prosecuting attorney’s case.
 Tampa police officers and federal agents must have probable cause or a valid search warrant to search you or your property.
 Without probable cause, the evidence obtained in a search may be considered inadmissible if your lawyer files a motion to suppress this evidence.
-This is just one example of a potential defense against marijuana charges—various other strategies may benefit your case.
+This is just one example of a potential defense against marijuana charges; various other strategies may benefit your case.

 Florida Medical Marijuana Laws